Connecticut Mental Health Center joins Healthier Hospitals Initiative

 Health care leaders from around the country have played an important role in designing HHI.
 Gary Cohen, Founder and President of Health Care Without Harm, one of HHI's partnering organizations, explained, "HHI will help re-invent hospitals as community anchors for health and sustainability by demonstrating how to reduce their climate footprint, detox their supply chain and serve healthier foods and beverages."

 At CMHC, the staff person leading the HHI initiative is Pam Dalton, RN, Nurse Consultant, Assistant Administrator, and co-chair (with Dr. Sernyak) of the Health and Wellness Committee.
 The committee's motto captures the spirit of CMHC's focus on sustainable practices: "As responsible providers of health care services, we are committed to the health of our patients, our staff, and the local and global community."

 "We believe that CMHC needs to be on the cutting edge of providing a healthy environment for consumers and staff," says Dalton.
 "HHI will help us get to where we want and need to be."

-This Article was submitted by Shane Seger, on Thursday, December 13, 2012.
+This article was submitted by Shane Seger on December 13, 2012.